-Yali received her BA in Land Resources Management at the Henan Agricultural University, China in 2003 and MSc in Geo-information for Natural Resources and Environment Management at the International Institute for Geo-information Science and Earth Observation (ITC, University of Twente), The Netherlands.
+Yali is quantifying spatiotemporal ecological patterns and processes using mathematic modelling, spatial analysis and statistics, Geographic Information System (GIS), Remote Sensing, and biologging.
+She received her BA in Land Resources Management at Henan Agricultural University, China and her MSc in Geo-information for Natural Resources and Environment Management at the International Institute for Geo-information Science and Earth Observation (ITC, University of Twente), The Netherlands.

 No relevant ancillary activities